0xjustBen/0xjustBen/README.md

 The world of offensive security is exciting and I love learning a little more every day.

-I currently work in consulting at Deloitte where I do a lot of RedTeam and internal penetration tests.
+I currently work in cyber consulting at Deloitte where I do a lot of RedTeam and internal penetration tests.

 I just finished my studies, so if you have a job to offer me why not.
 Contact me and we'll see together!
 ```